Pikmin 3: Pikmin 3 Deluxe

 Pikmin 3 Deluxe is an enhanced version for Nintendo Switch, released on October 30, 2020.
 Eighting handled the porting, planning, development, and coordination of new elements.
 The game includes a new prologue and epilogue featuring Captain Olimar and Louie, multiple difficulty modes, cooperative play in the story mode, the reintroduction of the Piklopedia from Pikmin 2, and includes all DLC from the Wii U version.

 Reception

 Critical response

 The game received generally favorable reviews.
 Most reviewers praised its well designed levels, high-quality graphics, and gameplay.
 In Japan, four reviewers from Famitsu gave the game a total score of 37/40, with one of the critics giving a perfect score of 10/10.
 The Sunday Times gave it 5 out of 5 stars.
 IGN scored the game 8.8/10, praising its design but stating that it was too short.
 ITF Gaming gave it a 9/10 for its lush, well-crafted environments.
 Ben Croshaw of The Escapist praised the graphics, controls, and incentive for urgency, but critiqued the Wii U for not initially utilizing the touch screen as a means of individually selecting targets.
-This feature was added in a later software update.